Insights From Insurance for Fair Machine Learning: Tensions between Aggregate and Individuals

 Another way of framing this consists in problematizing the conceptual foundation of probability and statistics itself.
-Besides the subjective variant of probability, which we consider unfit for decision making affecting people,\footnote{Setting insurance premia based on subjective probabilities seems objectionable --- recall the historical association with gambling \citep{cooper2009probability}; when machine learning systems affects people, a subjective foundation appears to be similarly questionable.} probability and statistics are fundamentally based on aggregates \citep{desrosieres1998politics}.
+Besides the subjective variant of probability, which we consider unfit for decision making affecting people,\footnote{Setting insurance premia based on subjective probabilities seems objectionable when it affects the welfare of people; similarly for machine learning.} probability and statistics are fundamentally based on aggregates \citep{desrosieres1998politics}.
 Currently, no viable concept of individual probability is available \citep{dawid2017individual}; instead, probability relies on a reference class \citep{Reichenbach1949-REITTO-3,hajek2007reference}.
 While multi-calibration aims at finer aggregates, it is still not individual \citep{dawid2017individual}.
 Thus, even speaking of an `individual probability', which perfect actuarial fairness aims at, has no sound conceptual basis.
 In fact, \citet[Chapter 4]{friedman2020probable} provides an insightful account for the close link of frequentist probability and insurance in the solidaristic mode of the welfare state.
 This account invites us to consider a reference class as a class of solidarity, which implies disregarding the quest for the single `right' reference class and instead recognizing the normative element in this choice.
 Furthermore, randomness can then also be viewed as a normative assumption in the face of uncertainty, establishing shared responsibility: ``anyone of us could have had the accident''.
 Thus, the kind of data that \citet{Venn1876} has in mind, combining aggregate regularity with local irregularity (randomness), corresponds to the prerequisites for insurance.
 As a consequence, we find normative character in frequentist probability itself and a link to aggregate-based solidarity.
 Attempting to individualize frequentist probability then raises a paradox.
-In the context of insurance, \citet{frezal2020fairness} have argued that the actuarially fair expected value is only adequate from the economic, aggregate viewpoint of the insurer, but conceptually inadequate (and hence in particular not necessarily fair) for the individual (see also \citep{frezal2016}).
+In the context of insurance, \citet{frezal2020fairness} have argued that the actuarially fair expected value is only adequate from the economic, aggregate viewpoint of the insurer, but conceptually inadequate (and hence in particular not necessarily `fair') for the individual (see also \citep{frezal2016}).
 Or, in the words of \citet{abraham1985efficiency}: ``No one has a true expected loss''.
 When taken to the limit, actuarial fairness thus undermines the logic of insurance itself \citep{martinez2016fair}.
 In the context of machine learning, we argue that it is problematic to evoke the idea of individual probability (risk), particularly when stakes are high such as in the COMPAS case \citep{machinebias}, even when individual probability is beyond reach and has no conceptual foundation to rest on.
 We thus encourage more modesty about the epistemic potential of machine learning.